infrasonar/docs/docs/collectors/probes/appliance/deploy_infrasonar.md

 ## Easy deployment

 Our installer script deploys InfraSonar into the directory where you executed this script.
-We suggest you create a new directory for our configration, for example `/etc/infrasonar`
+We suggest you create a new directory for our configration, we strongly advise to use: `/etc/infrasonar`

 ```bash
 /bin/bash -c "$(curl -fsSL https://deploy.infrasonar.com)"